-Ottawa Police close Chaudière bridge due to high winds | CBC News
+Ottawa Police close Chaudière Bridge due to high winds | CBC News

 Ottawa police are closing the Chaudière Bridge into Gatineau because of high winds that are creating hazardous conditions.

 The bridge runs from Booth Street in Ottawa to Rue Eddy in Gatineau over Chaudière Island.
-Police said debris from a nearby building was being blown onto the roadway.
+Police said Wednesday night debris from a building at 6 Booth Street was being blown onto the roadway.

-Ottawa is under a wind warning issued by Environment Canada warning that the region could see gusts of up to 90 km/h.
+Ottawa is under a wind warning issued by Environment Canada, which says the region could see gusts of up to 90 km/h.

 The airport authority is advising travellers to check their flight status.

-The high winds are also leading to power outages in some places, with outages currently in Rockcliffe and Kanata North.
+The high winds are also leading to power outages in some places, with outages reported in Rockcliffe and Kanata North.

 Booth Street bridge to Gatineau's Hull sector closed in both directions due to hazardous conditions related to high winds.
 Expected to be closed until 02:00 hours.
 857—@DutyInspector